 These revolutionary discoveries force us to reconsider the real causes of cystic

 fibrosis.
 It is not just a genetic disease.
-Advance of cystic fibrosis requires
+The advance of cystic fibrosis requires

 low oxygen levels.
 Normal oxygen levels do not allow development of the thick mucus and respiratory infections,